The Future Fund was established in 2006 to strengthen the Australian Government’s long-term financial position.

-Further information about the Nation-building Funds is also available on the Department of Finance website
+Further information regarding the Future Fund is also available on the Department of Finance website.